Splodgenessabounds: Career

 The band was formed over a cab office called Baron Cars in Queens Road, Peckham.
-The group themselves are not from South London, but from Orpington.
+The group members are from Orpington.

 The band were originally fronted by Max Splodge (formerly drummer in punk bands The Tarts and The Mistakes) and his girlfriend of the time, who was known as Baby Greensleeves.
 The band won a recording contract with Deram Records after finishing runner-up in the 1979 Battle of the Bands contest, even though Deram was planning to cease all activities in the music markets outside of classical music.
 The band's first release for Deram in 1980 was "Two Pints of Lager and a Packet of Crisps Please".
+The song consists of a man attempting to order two pints of lager and a packet of crisps from a pub, but he is repeatedly ignored.
+He becomes increasingly impatient, and time is called before his request is fulfilled.
 The song was released as a triple A side vinyl single, along with "Simon Templer" (a pastiche of the theme tune of the TV series, Return of the Saint featuring the character Simon Templar) and "Michael Booth's Talking Bum".

 "Two Pints of Lager and a Packet of Crisps Please" was the only song from that release that picked up any airplay, first from John Peel on his BBC Radio 1 show, and later on daytime radio as a novelty song.
-The song peaked at No. 7 in the UK Singles Chart in June 1980, however the band members were unable to capitalise on their success by appearing on Top of the Pops, because the show was off the air due to strike action at BBC Television.
+The song peaked at No. 7 in the UK singles chart in June 1980, however the band members were unable to capitalise on their success by appearing on Top of the Pops, because the show was off the air due to strike action at BBC Television.

 The follow-up to "Two Pints of Lager and a Packet of Crisps Please" was a cover version of "Two Little Boys" (a live version that appeared in the soundtrack to the 1981 film, Urgh!
 A Music War).
 It was a quadruple A-side, with "Horse", "The Butterfly Song" and "Sox".
 The initial copies of the single came with a cardboard boomerang, 'guaranteed not to come back'.
 The band then performed on Top of the Pops, but the single only reached No. 26 in September 1980.
 Their eponymous debut album (released in January 1981 when the band was on hiatus) failed to chart.

 In the band's early days, they were noted for playing pranks.
 These included leaving Splodge stranded on top of a set of speakers for an entire set; supporting themselves when the support band failed to show by playing the wrong instruments badly at deafening volume levels; and a stunt where Splodge was rumoured to be held in Maidstone Prison and came on stage handcuffed to a prison officer.
 Splodgenessabounds' stage show sometimes went to carnivalesque extremes.
 Police were frequenting their concerts, due to unsubstantiated reports of public nudity and "farting on demand" during renditions of "Michael Booth's Talking Bum".